Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

     Select rectangular block of text

   Left click  Shift + Left click
-    Select several pages of output from TeraTerm window
+    Select several pages of output from TeraTerm window.
+Or expand ans contract of text area that has been selected.

   Mouse wheel button scrolling
     LineUp or LineDown